-Some of the most popular men’s clothing catalogues include Jacamo, Premier Man and High & Mighty.
-Other catalogues that offer men’s fashions but that do not focus on them exclusively include Ambrose Wilson, Daxon, Boden, Freemans, and Isme.
+Other catalogues that offer men’s fashions but that do not focus on them exclusively include Daxon, Boden, Freemans, and Isme.
 If you know of a particular catalogue but are not sure if it offers men’s clothes, simply check the catalogue’s website; most will have a tab or page labeled “Men” or “Menswear” if they offer men’s fashions.

 Specialized women’s catalogues are available for every possible segment of the population, from petite to plus size, from young to old, and from traditional to trendy.
 Some catalogues are more generalist, offering a middle-of-the-road set of options sure to please most customers, while others cater to the more fashion- and trend-conscious.
 If you find that one clothing catalogue doesn’t carry the brands or looks that you like, check out another – you are sure to find something you like eventually.

-If you are looking for larger sizes, check out Ambrose Wilson, Marisota, JD Williams, or Simply Be, all of which cater specifically to full-figured women.
-These offer fashions by Anna Scholtz, Bespoke, Fabrici, Arlene Phillips and Joanna Hope.
+If you are looking for larger sizes you’ll find fashions by Anna Scholtz, Bespoke, and Fabrici.
 They offer dresses, skirts, trousers, jeans, shirts, blouses, coats, and jackets, all in a variety of sizes including plus sizes.
 You can also find accessories like bags, belts, and hats in these catalogues.
 You will also find a wide selection of footwear, including a variety of widths.

-Customers shopping for outfits designed with more mature women in mind should look at Julipa and Fifty Plus, along with Ambrose Wilson.
-These offer fashions by Alice Collins, Grazia, Changes Boutique, Glamorosa, Isabella Cole, and Heather Valley.
+Customers shopping for outfits designed with more mature women in mind will find catalogues offering fashions by Alice Collins, Grazia, Changes Boutique, Glamorosa, Isabella Cole, and Heather Valley.
 You can find outerwear like coasts and jackets, along with dresses, skirts, trousers, jeans, accessories, and footwear on all of these sites.

 For the more fashion-conscious shopper, Kaleidoscope or Boden may be the best options.
 These carry trendier options, in Boden’s case under its own label and in Kaleidoscope’s case by brands such as Heine, Joe Browns, Kaliko and Together.
 Kaleidoscope even offers a special section devoted to partywear.

 If you are shopping for lingerie, you have plenty of choices as well.
 Most women’s shopping catalogues have their own lingerie sections.
 There are also those that specialize in lingerie.
-These include Simply Yours and Naturally Close, which carry brands such as Masquerade, Eve, Gossard, Royce, Vanity Fair, and Splendour.
 Women’s catalogues that specialize in lingerie also carry swimwear and nightwear.

 Now that you have found the fashions that you want, you may be wondering how to pay for them.
 While online clothing catalogues accept credit and debit cards at the checkout stage like most websites.
 However, most also offer a variety of credit options that are available only to their customers.